Alipsa/gade/Groovy.md

 useful in developing, testing as well as certain data analysis situations.

-Just as with R code, the inout component in injected into the Groovy session allowing you to interact with Gride in a simple way.
+Just as with R code, the inout component in injected into the Groovy session allowing you to interact with Grade in a simple way.
 E.g:
 (sample adopted from [PieChartFXDemo1](https://github.com/jfree/jfree-fxdemos/blob/master/src/main/java/org/jfree/chart/fx/demo/PieChartFXDemo1.java))
 ```groovy
 @Grab('org.jfree:jfreechart:1.5.3')